Family Care, Family Care Partnership, and PACE: What’s New

 Featured story

-Wisconsin expands long-term care options for Medicaid members
+Wisconsin expands long-term care options for Medicaid members—October 2025

-Beginning in 2026, more than 18,000 Family Care and Family Care Partnership (Partnership) members in southwestern Wisconsin and Milwaukee County will have additional choices in who helps manage their long-term care.
+Beginning in 2026, more than 18,000 Family Care and Family Care Partnership (Partnership) members in western and southwestern Wisconsin and in Milwaukee County will have more choices in who helps manage their long-term care.

-No action is needed from members at this time.
-Family Care and Partnership members will receive letters from DHS with details about their options and next steps.
+• No action is needed now.
+DHS will send letters to all Family Care and Partnership members with details about their new options in 2026.

 Other news